Top 5 4th Quarter Trades of Fr - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-As of the latest 13F report, the guru’s equity portfolio contained 103 stocks valued at a total of $144.00Mil.
+As of the latest 13F report, the guru’s equity portfolio contained 48 stocks valued at a total of $305.00Mil.
 The top holdings were

-According to GuruFocus data, these were Friedenthal Financial’s top five trades of the quarter.
+According to GuruFocus data, these were Franklin, Parlapiano, Turner & Welch, LLC’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Friedenthal Financial reduced their investment in ARCA:STIP by 101,083 shares.
-The trade had a 6.74% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $99.03.
+Franklin, Parlapiano, Turner & Welch, LLC reduced their investment in NYSE:XOM by 10,557 shares.
+The trade had a 0.31% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $91.3.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 178,068 shares in ARCA:EWZ, giving the stock a 3.67% weight in the equity portfolio.
-Shares traded for an average price of $29.52 during the quarter.
+The guru established a new position worth 13,835 shares in ARCA:EEM, giving the stock a 0.17% weight in the equity portfolio.
+Shares traded for an average price of $39.02 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares MSCI Brazil ETF has a price-earnings ratio of 5.43 and a price-book ratio of 1.61.
+In terms of valuation, iShares MSCI Emerging Markets ETF has a price-earnings ratio of 10.89 and a price-book ratio of 1.58.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.